 +358 40 716 3640

 Jari-Pekka Kaleva is an institution nerd helping the out there thinkers of the game industry to revolutionize the world we live in.

 J-P is one of the founding members of Neogames Finland.
-At the moment, he works as COO at the European game industry umbrella organisation EGDF and as Senior Policy Analyst at Neogames.
+At the moment, he works as COO at the European game industry umbrella organisation EGDF and as Chief Policy Advisor at Neogames.
 He has more than a decade of experience tracking both national and EU level political decision making from the game industry’s point of view.